 Method

 In this chapter, the method is outlined.
 The design is presented first with the implementation setup and calibration details following.
-Details of the experiments undertaken will then follow.
+Details of the experiments undertaken follow.
 All angles are expressed in radians unless otherwise mentioned.

 The primary objective is to determine whether multiple inertial measurement units in conjunction with a neural network can improve image stabilisation of a camera, compared with a single inertial measurement unit.
 To address this objective, an experiment was designed where multiple inertial management units (IMU) were attached to a rigid board as shown in Figure 3.1.
-A single IMU in the centre at the front provides data as a typical single IMU system would.
-Four further IMUs placed at each corner provide multiple IMUs for comparison against this single central IMU.
+A single IMU in the centre at the front to provide data as a typical single IMU system would.
+Four further IMUs are placed one at each corner to provide multiple IMUs for comparison against the single central IMU.
 To provide controlled motion of the IMUs a Universal Robotics UR5 robotic arm is used to manipulate the board to known angles.